dilanx/GamerBot/README.md

 Also most of the code is in one file because when I tried putting them in multiple files I kept getting circular dependency errors and I didn't really know nor have the time to learn how to fix that so whatever.
 The code is still structured in a way that I can separate out into separate files later on.

-gamer bot is lovely :)
+gamer bot pog uwu :)

 Made Feb 23, 2021